halgurd18/poisoned_water_detection/README.md

 The amplitude and phase measurements of the Wi-Fi CSI data is selected as vectors features!

-Each of these vectors includes 64 feature values, i.e. for amolitude has 64 values and for phase has 64 values.
+Each of these vectors includes 64 feature values, i.e. the amplitude vector has 64 values and phase vector has 64 values.

 The method provide accurate classification result starts from 82% (via k-NN) up to 92% (via Ensemble)